 Repeating of Courses - All courses attempted and grades earned at Catawba College appear on a student's permanent record.
 However, students may repeat courses, and, in such instances, the highest grade achieved for the same course is the only grade used for calculating the Grade Point Average (GPA).
 Courses in which a "D" or "F" was earned at Catawba College cannot be repeated elsewhere for credit at Catawba College.
-Students must identify repeat courses at the time of registration; failure to do so may cause a delay in meeting graduation requirements.

-Transfer of Credit - Transfer credit is given only for courses in which grades of "C" or better were earned from a regionally accredited college or university and which the Catawba College Registrar determines to be acceptable for transfer credit.
+Transfer of Credit - Transfer credit is given only for courses in which grades of "C-" or better were earned from a regionally accredited college or university and which the Catawba College Registrar determines to be acceptable for transfer credit.

-On its official transcripts, Catawba College will show course titles, grades, and credit hours earned (but not quality points) on transfer and transient courses for which Catawba has comparable courses and in which the student has earned a "C" or better.
-The Catawba College Registrar, in consultation with appropriate department representatives as necessary, will determine whether such courses are comparable to Catawba offerings and therefore acceptable for transfer credit.
+On its official transcripts, Catawba College will show course titles, grades, and credit hours earned (but not quality points) on transfer and transient courses for which Catawba has comparable courses and in which the student has earned a "C-" or better .
+The Catawba College Registrar, in verbal consultation with appropriate department representatives as necessary, will determine whether such courses are comparable to Catawba offerings and therefore acceptable for transfer credit.

-Catawba College will calculate grade point averages for graduation, honors, class rank, junior marshals, etc. on Catawba work only.
+Catawba College will calculate grade point averages for graduation, honors, junior marshals, etc. on Catawba work only.
 In checking graduation requirements in general education, the Catawba College Registrar will evaluate transfer and transient work and count comparable courses as satisfying Catawba's core requirements.

 Regularly enrolled students seeking a degree from Catawba who take work at another college during the summer (or as a "transient" student during any term) must have the plan approved in writing by the Registrar at Catawba before beginning the course, and if the student anticipates taking a course required for a major, permission must first be sought by the appropriate department/division chair.
 Courses taken by such students without the prior written approval of the Registrar may not be accepted for credit by Catawba.
-Credit for transient work is given only for courses in which grades of "C" or better are earned.
-Students who propose to take transient work are reminded that the last 30 semester hours of work must be earned in courses offered by or through Catawba College - either in courses on the Catawba campus, cooperative programs, or Catawba-approved or sponsored off-campus work (e.g. student teaching or practicum).
+Credit for transient work is given only for courses in which grades of "C-" or better are earned.
 Students having earned 90 or more semester hours who propose to take transient work must secure written approval from the Academic Policies and Standards Committee.

 Students who are attending or have attended an accredited community or junior college may transfer up to 60 semester hours of credit to Catawba College.
-Graduates of North Carolina Community College degree programs covered under the 1997 Comprehensive

-Articulation Agreement may receive up to 64 semester hours transfer credit.
+Catawba College is a signatory institution of the "Independent Comprehensive Articulation Agreement between the North Carolina Independent Colleges and Universities and the North Carolina Community College System.
+Policies governing the agreement are found at www.ncicu.org.
+Graduates of North Carolina Community College degree programs (Associate of Arts or Associate of Science) covered under the Comprehensive Articulation Agreement may receive up to 64 semester hours transfer credit.
 Students who have attended or are currently attending an accredited four-year institution may transfer up to 90 semester hours of credit to Catawba College, as determined by Catawba's Registrar.

-All general education course requirements for graduation will be waived upon receipt of a final college transcript from a regionally accredited community college indicating a student has been awarded an Associate of Arts or Associate of Science degree.
+All general education course requirements for graduation will be waived upon receipt of a final college transcript from a regionally accredited community college indicating a student has been award-ed an Associate of Arts or Associate of Science before entering Catawba College.

+Catawba College does not award credit for experiential learning or professional certificates at the undergraduate level.